maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 action
     - This is used for both imagination and execution
-- The Model is an [interaction network](https://arxiv.org/pdf/1612.00222.pdf), input: state and action, output next state and reward aka it maps states and actions to next states and rewards
+- The Model is an [interaction network](https://arxiv.org/pdf/1612.00222.pdf), input: state and action, output next state and reward i.e. it maps states and actions to next states and rewards
-- The model, manager and controller/memory are split while training, aka they are trained at the same time separately using different methods (example is manager uses REINFORCE), the losses are both task loss and resource loss aka it tries to not only optimize task performance but also computation time at the same time, but different parts might only care about one or the other (controller and memory only train on the task loss)
+- The model, manager and controller/memory are split while training, i.e. they are trained at the same time separately using different methods (example is manager uses REINFORCE), the losses are both task loss and resource loss i.e. it tries to not only optimize task performance but also computation time at the same time, but different parts might only care about one or the other (controller and memory only train on the task loss)

 ### [Imagination-Augmented Agents for Deep Reinforcement Learning](https://arxiv.org/pdf/1707.06203.pdf) (I2A)
 - this implements a new architecture called Imagination-Augmented Agent (I2A)
 - this combines model free rl with model based rl
-- it uses imagination to do it which means using an internal model to learn about the future aka not explicitly map a plan to a policy in the real env
+- it uses imagination to do it which means using an internal model to learn about the future i.e. not explicitly map a plan to a policy in the real env
     - this is a reason why this works in comparison to most model based rl
     - in most model based rl the model is assumed to be perfect in the algorithm but usually it is an imperfect approx and therefore this leads to problems in learning, so by using it to guide the policy but not explicitly plan for it this method helps
-- The summary is this arch gets the current state and then makes trajectories from imagination aka using an env model and a rollout policy it creates a set number of fixed length trajectories (makes up the imagination core) and then encodes each trajectory using a rollout encoder then we aggregate all these rollout embeddings and combine this with a model-free path to get the current policy (action prob for the current state) and state value
+- The summary is this arch gets the current state and then makes trajectories from imagination i.e. using an env model and a rollout policy it creates a set number of fixed length trajectories (makes up the imagination core) and then encodes each trajectory using a rollout encoder then we aggregate all these rollout embeddings and combine this with a model-free path to get the current policy (action prob for the current state) and state value